How to Transition from Employee to Supervisor

 This webinar has been approved for 1 HR (General) recertification credit hours toward aPHR™, PHR®, PHRca®, SPHR®, GPHR®, PHRi™ and SPHRi™ recertification through HR Certification Institute® (HRCI®).
 Please make note of the activity ID number on your recertification application form.
 For more information about certification or recertification, please visit the HR Certification Institute website at www.hrci.org

-The transition from Peer to Supervisor can be very difficult for most newly promoted supervisor.
+The transition from Peer to Supervisor can be very difficult for most newly promoted supervisors.
 Many are not equipped with the tools to successfully transition.
-This session will equip the newly promoted supervisor with tools and techniques to communicate more effectively, gain trust, set boundaries, provide constructive feedback and motivate employees for results.
+This session will equip the newly promoted supervisor with tools and techniques to communicate more effectively, gain trust, set boundaries, provide constructive feedback, and motivate employees for results.

 Today’s workforce is experiencing high turnover and disengaged employees.
 It is a known fact that employees quit managers to avoid turnover it is critical to have the appropriate skills to retain employees.